Are you looking for the ultimate travel stroller? Or do you live in an apartment with limited space? Then the Yoyo Babyzen stroller is for you!

 Other Babyzen Yoyo accessories

-There are several other accessories available, such as the Yoyo travel bag, the Babyzen Yoyo board (for when your toddler wants to hitch a ride), a specially designed Babyzen Yoyo bag (for groceries or as a diaper bag), and even the Babyzen Yoyo cup holder (which you can use for your own coffee mug or attach to the frame next to your baby to store his or her sippy cup).
+There are several other accessories available, such as the Yoyo travel bag, a specially designed Babyzen Yoyo bag (for groceries or as a diaper bag), and even the Babyzen Yoyo cup holder (which you can use for your own coffee mug or attach to the frame next to your baby to store his or her sippy cup).

 I am still planning to purchase the Yoyo travel bag because we often travel with our Yoyo and the travel bag protects the stroller and makes it even easier to carry (you can carry it on your back or on your shoulder).